-Special personal data, except for data related to health conditions or sexual life of the owner, may be processed without the express consent of the owner if such processing is required by law.
-Data related to health conditions and sexual life may be processed without the express consent under certain circumstances stipulated in the Data Protection Law (e.g., processing is required for protecting public health, for medical diagnosis, etc.) but may only be processed by persons under a statutory confidentiality obligation.
+Special personal data, except for data related to health conditions or sexual preferences of the owner, may be processed without the express consent of the owner if such processing is required by law.
+Data related to health conditions and sexual preferences may be processed without the express consent under certain circumstances stipulated in the Data Protection Law (e.g. processing is required for protecting public health, for medical diagnosis, etc.) but may only be processed by persons under a statutory confidentiality obligation.

 Istanbul Electricity, Tramway and Tunnel General Management (“IETT”) which oversees Istanbul’s public transport system, is working towards transitioning certain parts of the public transport into driverless and electric vehicles.
 IETT recently presented a prototype of an autonomous electric streetcar, which will initially only be used in areas closed to traffic and in airports.

-[In addition to public sector efforts, certain private sector players, such as AVL Turkey (part of AVL Global, developer of powertrain systems) has stated that, together with their team of engineers, they were working on a prototype of an autonomous vehicle and aiming to have their autonomous car road-tested in three years.]
+In addition to public sector efforts, certain private sector players, such as AVL Turkey (part of AVL Global, developer of powertrain systems) have stated that, together with their team of engineers, they were working on a prototype of an autonomous vehicle and aiming to have their autonomous car road-tested in three years.

-There exist certain exceptions to the liability of the operator provided for under the Highway Traffic Law.
-For instance, in the case of the death or bodily injury sustained by a passenger who is being transported free of charge, liability of the owner may not be invoked pursuant to this law but under the general tort liability provisions of the Turkish Code of Obligations.
+- There exist certain exceptions to the liability of the operator provided for under the Highway Traffic Law.
+For instance, in the case of death or bodily injury sustained by a passenger who is being transported free of charge, liability of the owner may not be invoked pursuant.